Bonitasoft-Community/procurement-example/README.md

-# Procurement
+# Procurement Living Application
-This is an official example for Bonita BPM 7.0
+This is an official Living Application example for Bonita BPM 7.0